-- Journalism (print, online and broadcast news) - Strategic Communications (public relations and advertising) - Media Arts and Entertainment (broadcast production, cinema and new media) - Communication Science (role of media and communication in society)
+- · Journalism (print, online and broadcast news) - Strategic Communications (public relations and advertising)

+- Media Arts and Entertainment (broadcast production, cinema and new media) - Communication Science (role of media and communication in society)

-In addition, the school offers courses for students interested in sports communications, photojournalism, audio recording and international communications.
+In addition, the school offers courses for students interested in sports communications, photojournalism, documentary, and international communications.

-Outside of class, students participate in campus media and organizations such as the student newspaper (The Pendulum and Pendulum Online), Elon Student Television (Phoenix14News and other shows), the campus radio station (WSOE-FM), the university yearbook (Phi Psi Cli), a student cinema organization (Cinelon), a documentary production program (elondocs), an Elon sports show (airs on ESPN2 in the state), and a full-service student agency (Live Oak Communications).
+Outside of class, students participate in campus media and organizations such as the student newspaper (The Pendulum and Pendulum Online), a live student television news-cast (ELN), entertainment shows through Elon Student Television, the campus radio station (WSOE-FM), the university yearbook (Phi Psi Cli), a student cinema organization (CinElon), a documentary production program (elondocs), an Elon sports show (airs on ESPN2 in the state), and a full-service student agency (Live Oak Communications).